Beautiful Ruins in the Heart of the English Countryside

 A bus service operates Between Kenilworth train station and the castle.
 From the surrounding area Travel West Midlands 11 & 11X and Stagecoach U12 both serve Kenilworth Castle.

 Kenilworth station has services running from Coventry and Lemington Spa.
 If travelling from London or other areas regular trains connect with Coventry and Lemington Spa where you can catch connecting trains to Kenilworth.
+For information on train times and to book online use The Train line.

 Prices and Opening Times: